Vitamin B3 (Niacin)

 RecommendedBioavailability: 0.7%

-Causes vasodilatory flushing above 35 mg.
-Prescription doses (1-3 g) for dyslipidemia.
+Causes vasodilatory flushing above 35 mg via prostaglandin-mediated mechanism.
+Prescription doses (1-3 g) historically used for dyslipidemia.
+Sustained-release forms carry higher hepatotoxicity risk.

 Nicotinamide (niacinamide)